 - IAATO supports its members in developing and reviewing best practice strategies, guidelines and operating procedures that support the organization's mission statement.
 IAATO also works with its operators to build programs and mechanisms to ensure that Antarctic tourism is responsible and sustainable well into the future.

 - IAATO works with the treaty parties, as well as other government forums to provide data and information on Antarctic tourism activities, as well as contributing to discussions on the management and regulation of Antarctic tourism.

 - IAATO and its members support and contribute to research and conservation work in Antarctica, including participating in various research studies, providing logistical support, and through the organization working with various groups by contributing to studies and bodies of research related to traveling to the seventh continent.

-One example of IAATO’s conservation work are visitor guidelines – in many languages – focused on protecting Antarctic wildlife.
-These guidelines include:
+One example of IAATO’s conservation work are visitor guidelines – in many languages – focused on

 - Do not use aircraft, vessels, small boats, or other means of transport in any ways that disturb wildlife-either at sea or on land.